GonzagaRobotics/ManualRoverControlSystem/README.md

 # Manual Rover Control System (MRCS)
 A repository for developing the User Interface for receiving data and controlling the rover

+## Packages Info:

+teleop_twist_node:
+* Cloned from this repo: [Link](https://github.com/ros2/teleop_twist_joy/tree/humble)
+* Responsible for receiving the Xbox controller commands and publishing them to the 'joy' topic

+command_broker:
+* A node named XboxBroker that subscribes to 'joy' and publishes to 'motor_command' topic
+* The topic 'motor_command' only includes the relevant data from the Xbox controller.
+This is likely to change.
+* 'motor_command' contains a float array that is mapped as follows:
+	Data[0]  is left trigger.
+Resting is 0.99999 and fully compressed is -0.99999 Data[1] is right trigger.
+Resting is 0.99999 and fully compressed is -0.99999 Data[2] is left shoulder: Resting is 0, compressed is 1 Data[3] is probably right shoulder.
+Controller button was broken *Check* Data[4] is d pad left and right/ resting is 0, left is 1 and right is -1

 ## Microcontroller Connection Instructions
 These instructions assume the micro_ros_agent is already created on the host machine.
 To do this, follow the instructions on this link under Creating the micro-ROS agent https://micro.ros.org/docs/tutorials/core/first_application_linux/